felixnovando/Paginate-Infinite-Scroll/README.md

-# Simple Pagination and Infinite Scrolling
+# Pagination and Infinite Scrolling

 <p>Simple App to demonstrate pagination and infinite scrolling</p>